tweag/ormolu/DESIGN.md

         g2 = False
 #else
         g = True
-#end
+#endif

+#ifndef C1
+g = False
+#endif

+$ runhaskell -XCPP test.hs
+False
 ```

-Now the definition of `f` is broken when `C1` doesn't hold.
+Running the formatter causes the output of the program to change
+from `True` to `False` when `C1` is not defined.

+A solution could be to make the formatter more careful with CPP
+directives, constraining how directives can be inserted in Haskell
+code to avoid changing the meaning by reformatting.
+But
+this would introduce additional complexity, and the problem would
+need to be solved repeteadly for every tool out there which wants
+to parse Haskell modules.
+If CPP is replaced with some language
+extension or mechanism to do conditional compilation, all tools
+will benefit from it.

-Therefore, CPP should not be supported.
+Therefore, CPP won't be supported.
 If the CPP extension
 is enabled, we should signal an error right away.

 ### Printing